Skip to content

 wget https://gcore.jsdelivr.net/gh/opendatalab/MinerU@master/docker/global/Dockerfile

-docker build -t mineru-sglang:latest -f Dockerfile .
+docker build -t mineru-vllm:latest -f Dockerfile .

 Tip